mohammed-salah-zidane/ImagePerformer/README.md

     /// - Returns: The fetched `UIImage`.
     /// - Throws: An error if the image cannot be fetched or decoded. func fetchImage() async throws -> UIImage {
-        if let cachedImage = Self.cache.object(forKey: imageURL as NSURL) {
+        // Check if the image is already in the cache. if let cachedImage = Self.cache.object(forKey: imageURL as NSURL) {
             return cachedImage
         }

-        let (data, _) = try await URLSession.shared.data(from: imageURL)
+        // Fetch the image data from the URL. let (data, _) = try await URLSession.shared.data(from: imageURL)
-        guard let image = UIImage(data: data) else {
+        // Attempt to create a UIImage from the data. guard let image = UIImage(data: data) else {
             throw URLError(.badServerResponse)
         }

+        // Store the image in the cache.
         Self.cache.setObject(image, forKey: imageURL as NSURL)
         return image
     }